 Battery Life (TechRadar movie test): 6 hours and 25 minutes

-Four Harmon Kardon speakers are found on the ZenBook 3.
-Two are on the top of the device, just above the keyboard, with the other two speakers found on the bottom of the housing.
-They aren’t the loudest speakers, but they’re more than enough to listen to music or watch the occasional YouTube video.
+Four Harmon Kardon speakers come equipped on the ZenBook 3.
+Two are on the top of the device, just above the keyboard, with the other two speakers situated on the bottom of the housing.
+While they’re lacking a bit in volume, they’re more than enough to listen to music or watch Netflix.

-Our benchmarks put the Asus Zenbook 3 somewhere in the ballpark of the Dell XPS 13, and in some areas ahead of it.
-For instance, the Asus ZenBook 3 excelled in both single and multi-core GeekBench tests, but it fell short of the XPS 13 when it came to 3DMark.
+Our test results would put the Asus ZenBook 3 in the same league as the Dell XPS 13 2017, and, in some areas, ahead of it.
+For instance, the Asus ZenBook 3 shined in both single and multi-core GeekBench tests, but lagged behind the Dell laptop when running 3DMark.

-One of the concessions that’s typically associated with a laptop of this size is battery life.
-Asus touts enough juice in the ZenBook 3’s battery to get through 9 hours of use.
-However, our tests found that to be a bit of a stretch.
-Looping Guardians of the Galaxy at 50% brightness with all unnecessary features (Bluetooth, location, backlit keyboard, etc.) disabled, we ran our movie battery life test twice to confirm the ZenBook 3’s score of almost 6 hours and 30 minutes – two and a half hours less than promised.
+However, our tests found that to not quite be the case.
+Looping Guardians of the Galaxy at 50% brightness with all unnecessary features (Bluetooth, location, backlit keyboard, etc.) disabled, we ran our movie battery life test twice to confirm the ZenBook 3’s score and ended up with almost 6 hours and 30 minutes – two and a half hours less than promised.

-What’s more, the PCMark battery life test came back at just over three hours of heavy use.
+What’s more, the PCMark battery life test ended up running for just over three hours of heavy use.
 That’s not good, by any measurement.

 Reliable fingerprint sensor

-Using Windows Hello to sign into a Windows 10 laptop is convenient and downright cool.
-Scanning your eyes or a fingerprint to sign in (or buy something) are popular implementations, with the ZenBook 3 having the latter.
+Using Windows Hello to log into a Windows 10 laptop is convenient and downright cool.
+Scanning your eyes or a fingerprint to sign in (or buy something) are popular implementations, with the ZenBook 3 implementing the fingerprint sensor.

-Despite our complaints of the sensor’s location on the Zenbook 3, we have to praise just how accurate, reliable and fast this fingerprint scanner is.
-After teaching the laptop to recognize our fingerprint, it was rare that we would ever even see a prompt telling us that our finger wasn’t recognized.
+Despite our complaints of the sensor’s position on the Zenbook 3, we have to commend the manufacturer on just how precise, reliable and fast this fingerprint scanner is.
+After teaching the laptop to recognize our fingerprint, it was rare that we would ever receive a prompt saying that our finger wasn’t recognized.

-Typically, after opening the lid and placing a finger on the sensor it was mere seconds until the device was unlocked and ready for use.
+Typically, after opening the lid and placing a finger on the sensor, it took only seconds until the device unlocked, ready for use.